SciML/SciMLDocs/docs/src/highlevels/machine_learning.md

 SciML equation solver libraries.
 For this reason, SciML's library are also heavily tested with Lux to ensure compatability with neural network definitions from here.

+## SimpleChains.jl: Fast Small-Scale Machine Learning

+[SimpleChains.jl](https://github.com/PumasAI/SimpleChains.jl) is a library specialized for small-scale machine learning.
+It uses non-allocating mutating forms to be highly efficient for the cases where matrix multiplication kernels are not able to overcome the common overheads of machine learning libraries.
+Thus for SciML cases with small neural networks (<100 node layesr) and non-batched usage (many/most use cases), SimpleChains.jl can be the fastest choice for the neural network definitions.

 ## NNLib.jl: Neural Network Primitives with Multiple Backends

 [NNLib.jl](https://github.com/FluxML/NNlib.jl) is the core library which defines the handling